 few changes in diet and lifestyle.
 One goal of treatment is to ensure

 that stool should is soft and easily passed.
 Increasing fiber in the

 diet will help stool to be more easily passed without straining.

 Drinking more water will help to prevent constipation and hard,

 difficult to pass stools.

-For people with IBS, soluble fiber
+For people with IBS, soluble

 psyllium husks, etc.) is often better tolerated than insoluble fiber